VanAn-nd/PiSCOPE/README.md

 - The trigger detection algorithm greater.
 - Simple manual calibration mode.
 - All configurations and calibration data are saved to a 24C256 EEPROM.
 - FFT functionality has been implemented (will be update on next firmware version).
+1024/RP2040  and 4096/RP2350.